thedzy/go-jt/README.md

 ## Why?

-A goof json pretty printer for those just looking at the information or passing it on to a non-technical individual\
+A good json pretty printer for those just looking at the information or passing it on to a non-technical individual\
 **There is a python version that was the driver for this Great accent to `jq`

 ## How?
-Renders out of order in style choosen
+Renders out of order in style chosen

 ## What are the styles?
-0-10 try them out or lok at the code
+0-10 try them out or look at the code

 ## Improvements?
 ~~Testing on Linux and Windows~~